top of page

 WINNER of the 2024 Ink Book Prize for Fiction

-'A gifted writer' - Alicia Rudnicki, IndieReader
+'A gifted writer' - Alicia Rudnicki for IndieReader

-Beyond publishing three books, Eva has appeared on various podcasts and as a guest speaker on the Literature Panel at the 2024 Cyprus Diaspora Forum.
-Also in 2024, she ran a 'Writing as Remedy' webinar for World Childless Week, and was named by Ever-Growing as an Emerging Author to Watch in 2025.
-Her work has featured in publications including Good HousekeepingThe Publishing Post and Cyprus Mail.
-She has served as a judge for the 2025 Ink Book Prize for Fiction, and is a member of the Technical Committee on Culture in Cyprus.
+Beyond publishing three novels, Eva has appeared on various podcasts and as a guest speaker on the Literature Panel at the 2024 Cyprus Diaspora Forum.
+Also in 2024, she ran a 'Writing as Remedy' webinar for World Childless Week and was named by Ever-Growing as an Emerging Author to Watch in 2025.
+Her work has featured in publications including Cyprus Mail, Greek City Times and The Publishing Post.
+She has served as a judge for the 2025 Ink Book Prize for Fiction and is a member of the Technical Committee on Culture in Cyprus.

 Eva lives in Nicosia with her partner and is currently writing her fourth novel.
 Her work explores complex family dynamics, sexuality and womanhood, and the search for identity and belonging.